Knight of Cups

 A bigger issue to look out for is leading with your emotions.
 Money and emotion do not go well together.
 Be careful of wishful thinking and happy-ever-afters in any financial dealings!

-Extremes of emotions do not go well with finances and you (or someone close) are susceptible to such extremes right now.
+Extremes of emotions do not go well with finances, and you (or someone close) are susceptible to such extremes right now.

-Extreme confidence based on wishful thinking followed by moodiness, anger or disconnection when the deal turns sour are all likely!
+Extreme confidence based on wishful thinking followed by moodiness, anger, or disconnection when the deal turns sour are all likely!

 The card warns about being too emotional or controlling when it comes to finances.
 A more level-headed and pragmatic approach is needed.

-Yes through being in control of your emotions and creativity.
+Yes, through being in control of your emotions and creativity.

 Reading the Card

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
-The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.
+When reading the Upright and Reversal sections below, note that the text applies to you or any of the figures and situations mentioned above.
+The question asked, or your first instinct upon seeing the card, dictates who or what the card signifies.

-More generally the Knight of cups represents genuine emotion.
-If you are unsure about someone or something then this card indicates true feelings and acting from the heart rather than from ulterior motives.
+More generally, the Knight of cups represents genuine emotion.
+If you are unsure about someone or something, then this card indicates true feelings and acting from the heart rather than from ulterior motives.

 The Knight of cups represents genuine emotion.
-If you are unsure about someone or something then this card indicates true feelings.
+If you are unsure about someone or something, then this card indicates true feelings.

-The reversal
+The Reversal

 The reversed card can also represent a block of the upright card.
 This will be seen as an inability to pursue your ideals.
-It can point to an inability to express your true emotions, instead displaying moodiness, non-commitment and superficiality, jealousy or vanity.
-In extreme causes it can bring out the negative aspects of the inner emotional child: emotional outbursts and a self-centered world view.
+It can point to an inability to express true emotions, instead displaying moodiness, non-commitment and superficiality, jealousy or vanity.

 Card Design Process